 For as much as we've been smitten by the Surface Book, firmware issues aside, there will always be room for improvement (that would be the case even if it had earned top marks from us).

 From the screen size and resolution to the hardware inside, we have a few ideas for how Microsoft could craft an even better Windows 10 tablet.

 An even better screen

 Display-wise, the current model sports a 13.5-inch panel with a 3,000 x 2,000 (267 ppi) resolution that's backed by an integrated Intel HD Graphics 520 GPU.
 The new model may utilize the same size screen but offer a more conventional 4K resolution: 3,840 x 2,160.

 With a higher resolution should come a better way to actually detach the screen from the keyboard.
 That's one of the biggest complaints surrounding the current Surface Book unit: the hinge's locking mechanism featuring Microsoft's "muscle wire."

 This scheme not only requires power to function, but users must press and hold down a key until the hinge lets go of the tablet.
 It's software-based, too, meaning the process could be hampered by an unforeseen glitch in the system.

 We need more power

-But the Surface Book 2 will need better battery support overall, as the original provides a 4-hour battery in the Clipboard and an 8-hour battery in the base (based on our tests).
-Customers will want to use the Clipboard on its own, and its current battery will likely not provide those 4 hours when watching 4K content.
+That said, the Surface Book 2 will need better battery support overall, as the original provides only 4 hours of activity in the Clipboard and only 8 hours of juice in the base (based on our tests).
+Customers will want to use the Clipboard on its own, and its current battery will likely not sustain those same 4 hours when watching 4K content.

 More power might also be needed for an updated, discrete GPU option, too.
 As previously stated, the current model has an option for a Nvidia GeForce graphics chip based on the Maxwell architecture, which has a thermal envelope of up to 75W.